FlorianVal/WikiMap/README.md

 Let's map wikipedia

 ## WikiCrawler
-Give all the article links in a given wikipedia article using [Scrapy](https://scrapy.org/) in python.
+Give all the article links in a given wikipedia article using BeautifulSoup in python.

 ## Database